andberry/berry-website-astro/src/content/blog/vuejs-search-in-page.md

 ---
-title: 'Search in page with Vue.js'
+title: "Search in page with Vue.js"
-abstract: 'Using Vue.js to implement a simple but effective and usable search in page.'
+abstract: "Using Vue.js to implement a simple but effective and usable search in page."
 createdAt: 20201120
-createdAtDisplay: 'November 20, 2020'
+createdAtDisplay: "November 20, 2020"
 published: true
-tags: ['javascript']
+tags: ["javascript"]
-heroImage: 'ottawa-rideau.jpg'
+heroImage: "@images/halifax-public-gardens.jpg"
 ---

 Vue.js is an outstanding library we can use to build complex frontend UI and/or apps, but it can also be used to implement small features even if we're working with a legacy/old project.